prasadmakkirolla/14-Day-Python-Journey/README.md

+🧪 14-Day Python Learning Journey
+These projects are part of my 14-day hands-on Python roadmap.

+🗂️ Days 1–8: I practiced Python basics, loops, functions, data cleaning, and analysis using a small fictional HR dataset inspired by the TV show “Parks and Recreation.”

+🛳️ Days 9–14: I applied all those skills to a real-world dataset — the Titanic survival dataset from Kaggle — culminating in a complete machine learning project.

 🛳️ Titanic Survival Analysis with Python
-This project is part of my 14-day Python roadmap where I used the Titanic dataset to build a machine learning model that predicts survival outcomes.
+I used the Titanic dataset to build a machine learning model that predicts survival outcomes.
 The goal was to go from raw data to a clean, model-ready dataset and apply data analysis, visualization, and ML techniques — all using Python.

 🚀 What This Project Covers
 ✅ Data loading and inspection with pandas